Step 4: Full View

 Principle Established:

-Engineers have an ethical obligation not to alter or misrepresent their qualifications to secure work, and must only seek work in areas where they possess the necessary educational background and experience or retain those who do.
+Engineers have an ethical obligation to accurately represent their qualifications and to seek work only in areas where they possess the necessary educational background and experience, and must not alter or misrepresent their qualifications to improve their competitive position.

 Citation Context:

-The Board cited this case to reinforce the principle that engineers must not misrepresent their qualifications to secure contracts, and to affirm the obligation to seek work only within areas of demonstrated competency.
+The Board cited this case to reinforce the principle that engineers must not misrepresent their qualifications to secure contracts, and to affirm the obligation to only seek work within their areas of competency.

 Relevant Excerpts